 Ask about the credentials your advisor holds, and learn how he or she stays up to date with current changes and developments in the financial planning field.
 As part of their certification, CFP® professionals commit to acting as a fiduciary when providing financial advice to a client, and they expand their knowledge and stay informed through mandatory continuing education.

-Ask for a brief description of the financial planner’s work experience and how it relates to their current practice.
-CFP® professionals must have a minimum of two years professional experience related to financial planning.
+Ask for a brief description of the advisor’s work experience and how it relates to his or her current practice.
+CFP® professionals have at least two years of personal financial planning experience.